mattfeltonma/azure-arc-tips-and-tricks/deployment/README.md

 2. Decide which subscription, region, and resource group the Azure Arc Server resources will be stored in.

+**Private Link Only**
+There are [specific regional limitations when using Private Link](https://learn.microsoft.com/en-us/azure/azure-arc/servers/private-link-security#restrictions-and-limitations) which must be taken into consideration.

 ### Connectivity
 1. Decide if you will use [Private Link connectivity](https://learn.microsoft.com/en-us/azure/azure-arc/servers/private-link-security) for the Azure Arc Connected Machine agent.